keithrbennett/keithrbennett.github.io/blog/_posts/2019-09-24-automate-the-little-things-too.md

         : filespec
   end

   # When Dir[] gets a directory it returns no files.
-Need to add '/*' to it.
+  # Need to add '/*' to it.
   add_star_to_dirspec_if_needed = ->(filespec) do
     File.directory?(filespec)      \
         ?
 File.join(filespec, '*') \
         : filespec
   end

-  # Default to all nonhidden files in current directory but not its subdirectories
+  # Default to all nonhidden files in current directory
+  # but not its subdirectories.
   ARGV[0] ||= '*'

   all_filespecs = ARGV.each_with_object(Set.new) do |filemask, all_filespecs|